souravhajra123/ElevateLabsTask3/README.md

 ```
 ![image alt](https://github.com/souravhajra123/ElevateLabsTask3/blob/98c449ba15880db23e86e6487e62047b43133ae0/images/15.JPG)

-# 15. List the contents in the directory, there you can find terraform.log got generated
+# 15. List the contents in the directory, there you can find `terraform.log` got generated in that directory
 ```bash
 ls
 ```